hirotake111/joto/README.md

-# jot
+# joto

-jot is a simple JWT decoder.
+joto is a simple JWT decoder.

 ### Installation